Jayant-001/Cloud-File-Manager/README.md

+# Project Title

+A brief description of what this project does and who it's for

 # [Pocket Cloud](https://pocket-cloud.vercel.app/)

 ![Pocket Cloud](https://raw.githubusercontent.com/Jayant-001/Cloud-File-Manager/master/public/home%20ss.png)

-Pocket Cloud is a web application built to provide users with a seamless and efficient solution for [describe the main purpose or functionality of your application].
-By leveraging the power of Next.js, React.js, Firebase, NextAuth, Google OAuth, Tailwind, and DailyUI, Pocket Cloud offers a feature-rich experience that caters to [describe your target audience and their needs that your application fulfills].
+Pocket Cloud is a web application built to provide users with a seamless and efficient solution for managing their files and folders on the cloud.
+By leveraging the power of Next.js, React.js, Firebase, NextAuth, Google OAuth, Tailwind, and DailyUI, Pocket Cloud offers a feature-rich experience that caters to remote file management in your day-to-day life.

 ## Table of Contents